pathri/ClinicalTrials_Prediction/README.md

 1. Neo4J-Community edition is installed ( We used 4.1.3 version of Unix distribution inside anaconda environment ).

-Then, Open neo4j_community/conf/neo4j.conf and change the following lines.
+2. Open neo4j_community/conf/neo4j.conf and change the following lines.

     1. Comment this line "dbms.directories.import=import"
     2. Change the value of this line "dbms.security.auth_enabled=true" to false.
     3. Change the value of this line "dbms.memory.heap.max_size=1G" to 70G
     4. Add this line "dbms.security.allow_csv_import_from_file_urls=true"

 Now,to start the graph, open terminal and go to neo4j community folder and run the following command : ./bin/neo4j console

-Note:
+**Note**:

-The integrated data can be download from Figshare : https://doi.org/10.6084/m9.figshare.18631901 Copy the unzipped file to data folder of Neo4j (e.g. neo4j-community-4.1.3/data/databases)
+    The integrated data can be download from Figshare : https://doi.org/10.6084/m9.figshare.18631901
+    Copy the unzipped file to data folder of Neo4j (e.g. neo4j-community-4.1.3/data/databases)